open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 times before the spell ends.

-If you create an image of an object—such as a chair, muddy footprints, or a small chest—it must be no larger than a 5-­foot cube.
+If you create an image of an object—such as a chair, muddy footprints, or a small chest—it must be no larger than a 5 foot cube.
 The image can’t create sound, light, smell, or any other sensory effect.
 Physical interaction with the image reveals it to be an illusion, because things can pass through it.